 So that you can maximize your styled stock photos and subscription.
-Save time and money by getting as many, what I like to call, "micro images" from one stock photo.
+Save time and money by getting as many, "micro images" as you can from one stock photo.

 After all, stock photos like being used...

 This image is taken from the Pixistock image library.
 It's one image, but it's a large image at 4608 x 3072 pixels.